RobertJDevOP/Currency-api/README.md

-#  PHP Laravel convert of currencies
+# a simple convert of currencies Laravel

 ## Content
 * [Install](#install)